13 Basic Electrician Tools You Need as an Apprentice

 4. Tape Measure

-Tape measures are key items crucial for most if not all electrical projects.
-Apprentice electricians use them for accurate measurement when installing conduits or wiring systems. electrical cables and wires to measure lengths, plan cable runs, and verify dimensions.
+Tape measures are key items crucial for most electrical projects.
+Apprentice electricians use them for accurate measurement when installing conduits or wiring systems, electrical cables, and wires, to measure lengths, plan cable runs, and verify dimensions.

 5. Cable Ties